 What happens when you marry a sour beer to a boatload of hops?
 You get the insanely aromatic, refreshingly tingly dry-hopped sour.
 New Belgium’s barrel-aged Le Terroir is a peachy, tropical puckerer.

-Compete IPA is out this month from Sterling Epicure.
+Compete IPA is out now from Sterling Epicure.